Dragons Pitching Factory - Chunichi's Secret to Producing Great Pitchers

 The Lineage of a Pitching Powerhouse

 The Chunichi Dragons boast one of NPB's most impressive pitcher development records.
-From Senichi Hoshino's 20-win season in 1974, to Shinji Imanaka's three consecutive most-wins titles starting in 1988, Kenshin Kawakami's Sawamura Award in 2006, Kazuki Yoshimi's 1.65 ERA in 2011, and Yuudai Ono's no-hitter in 2020, the franchise has consistently produced ace-caliber pitchers across every era.
+From Senichi Hoshino's 20-win season in 1974, to Shinji Imanaka's 1993 sweep of the most-wins title, most-strikeouts title, and Sawamura Award (after his 1988 first-round draft entry), Kenshin Kawakami's Sawamura Award in 2006, Kazuki Yoshimi's 1.65 ERA in 2011, and Yuudai Ono's no-hitter in 2020, the franchise has consistently produced ace-caliber pitchers across every era.
 The peak of this pitching dynasty came during Hiromitsu Ochiai's managerial tenure from 2004 to 2011, when the team recorded the league's best ERA five times.
 During this period, Chunichi posted a sub-3.00 team ERA three times, the most among all 12 NPB teams.
 This pitching prowess is not mere coincidence or draft luck but is underpinned by a consistent organizational development philosophy and system.

 Draft Strategy and Talent Identification